itsharex/openocta/README.md

   <sub>Double-click install · run locally · instant boot · your data stays on your machine</sub>
 </p>

-**OpenOcta** is China's first open-source personal desktop AI agent.
+**OpenOcta** is an open-source personal desktop AI agent.
 Double-click to install on your PC — an Agent that runs on your own machine under your full control.
 Use natural language for office work, IT ops, marketing, business analysis, and software testing.

 **Latest [v1.0.5](https://github.com/openocta/openocta/releases/tag/v1.0.5)** (2026-07-02) — all-platform installers · fix for tool-call chat history · single Go binary with embedded Control UI